 Wake Up: The Social Security Trust Fund Is A Ruse

-And although we were also told there was no reason to worry because the Social Security Trust fund won’t run dry until 2035 or so, that claim is an unabashed sham.
+And although we are also told there is no reason to worry, that claim is an unabashed sham.

-The sooner you understand that sobering news, the sooner you’ll stop believing the feel-good Social Security office propaganda they send you every November that shows how much money you’ll be getting each month when you finally reach retirement age.
+The sooner you understand that sobering news, the sooner you’ll stop believing the feel-good Social Security office propaganda they send you every year that shows how much cash you’ll be getting each month after you retire.

-According to my statement, one lovely day many years from now I’ll be entitled to the following benefits:
+According to my most recent statement, one lovely day many years from now I’ll be entitled to the following benefits:

-Couple that with the nest egg money I have already accumulated and, assuming hyperinflation doesn’t rear its ugly head, my golden years will be very comfortable indeed, financially speaking.
+Couple that with the nest egg money I’ve already accumulated and, assuming hyperinflation doesn’t rear its ugly head, my golden years will be very comfortable indeed, financially speaking.